 In Waterloo, start with cocktails at the White Rabbit, move along to an appetizer and perhaps a beer at Abe Erb, and finish up with an entrée at the popular and cozily quaint Red House Uptown.
 Perhaps some good tequila and a sampling of tacos is your idea of a dynamic way to finish up the short date and dining tour?

-In downtown Kitchener, that travelling date could start at Grand Trunk Saloon for a Negroni [see our companion piece on this classic cocktail] before turning the corner for a short jaunt and an appetizer at The Berlin – where the menu changes several times a week.
+In downtown Kitchener, that travelling date could start at Grand Trunk Saloon for a Negroni [see our companion piece on this classic cocktail] before turning the corner for a short jaunt and an appetizer at The Rich Uncle Tavern – where the menu changes several times a week.
 Then, it is a couple blocks’ trek to 271 West or Gilt Restaurant in the west end.
 There, the night can finish (or at least the restaurant portion of it) with a main course, a sweet, or an after-dinner drink.

 An increasingly popular style of sharing a meal is shareable plates.
 Spend an evening sampling many different and smaller plates with your date.
 Gilt Restaurant, B @ THEMUSEUM and TWH Social are all possible venues that will bring you closer together over food.